alshakero/blog/_posts/2019-05-17-Trying-out-Svelte-with-React-bg.md

 ## Why Flappy Bird?
 Because it's the simplest app that I could think of that needs a nice cocktail of **State management**, **DOM access**, **CSS animations**, **Event handling**, **Control flow** and **SVG**.

-1. **State management**: it needs across components two-way data-binding.
+1. **State management**: it needs across component two-way data-binding.
 As the diagram below shows.
 I divided the app into four components.
 ![State]({{ site.baseurl }}/images/postsImages/SvelteState.png)
 The components are:
-- `App`: the centric components where the game logic exists.
-This component handles key presses, moves the `Bird` components (passes new X and Y), increments the score, and determines if the game is over.
+- `App`: the centric component where the game logic exists.
+This component handles key presses, moves the `Bird` component (passes new X and Y), increments the score, and determines if the game is over.
-- `Bird`: this component accepts X and Y coordinates and renders the bird in those coordinates.
+- `Bird`: this component accepts X and Y coordinates and renders the bird at those coordinates.
 - `World`: the animated pipes.
 Since the bird is always at the mid-point of the X-Axis, I only needed to worry about the Ys to determine whether the bird collided with the pipes.
-This componenet animates the pipes and upsends the collision points (top-Y and the bottom-Y) to `App` component.
+This component animates the pipes and upsends the collision points (top-Y and the bottom-Y) to `App` component.
 - `Score`: Just renders the score at top right corner.

 2. **DOM access**: It plays some audio loop using an `<audio />` HTML5 tag.
 And I had to call `player.pause()` when the game is over.
 I needed to grab the reference to this element to do that.